infiniflow/ragflow-docs/website/basics/pricing-details.md

 ## Legal disclaimer

-This page is for informational purposes to help users understand RAGFlow's billing structure.
+This page is for informational purposes to help users understand RAGFlow Cloud's billing structure.
 It does not replace or supersede any terms of service, procurement contracts, or enterprise agreements.
 In case of conflicts, the signed legal contracts shall prevail.